How to use a Defibrillator (AED)

 How to use a defibrillator (AED)

 People with no training on how to use an AED should be able to use it with no trouble.
 All you need to do is place the pads in the correct areas as directed on each one and follow the instructions provided.

 Before using a defibrillator you need to make sure that an ambulance is on its way and if the AED hasn’t been retrieved yet that someone is conducting CPR.
 The moment the AED arrives; turn it on and the device will start to give you a series of audial and visual instructions.
 Follow the instructions until an ambulance arrives or in some circumstances an experienced first aider.

 - Cut through or remove any obstructing clothing from the casualty and wipe any sweat from the chest of the casualty.
 In some circumstances, the casualty may have thick chest hair which will need to be removed if possible.

 - Take the pads from their packs and peel off the backing cover.
 Once you have done so attach onto the casualty’s chest length-ways.
-One pad should be placed on the upper right side and the other on the left just below the armpit.
+Place one pad on the upper right side and the other on the left just below the armpit.

 - Once they are in position the device will start to monitor the heart rhythm of the casualty.
 The area should be clear and no one should be touching the casualty; when the machine instructs you to deliver a shock to the casualty.
 In between the shocks the machine will tell you when it is clear to continue with CPR.